nat-g/projects/README.md

-# Some random projects I've attempted
+# Some random projects that I've done.